citusdata/citus_docs/use_case_guide/multi_tenant.rst

 .. image:: ../images/zipf.png

-For instance, in a database of 100 tenants, the largest is predicted to account for 23% of the data.
-In a more realistic example for a large SaaS company, if there are 10k tenants, the largest will account for ~2% of the data.
+For instance, in a database of 100 tenants, the largest is predicted to account for about 20% of the data.
+In a more realistic example for a large SaaS company, if there are 10k tenants, the largest will account for around 2% of the data.
 Even at 10TB of data, the largest tenant will require 200GB, which can pretty easily fit on a single node.

 Another question is regarding performance when large and small tenants are on the same node.
 Standard shard rebalancing will improve overall performance but it may or may not improve the mixing of large and small tenants.
 The rebalancer simply distributes shards to equalize storage usage on nodes, without examining which tenants are allocated on each shard.